jgreathouse9/FDIDTutorial/Vignette.md

 - DID ATT: 447.525, Percent ATT: 5.808
 - AUGDID ATT: -314.138, Percent ATT: -3.71

-These results are in line with some of the synthetic control estimatros from the **mlsynth** library.
-For example, [Robust PCA SCM](https://arxiv.org/abs/2108.12542) has an ATT of -708, and an 8 percent negative impact on the economy, similar to the Factor Model Approach [by Li and Sonnier](https://doi.org/10.1177/00222437221137533) which finds a -664 ATT and a percentage decrease of 7.5.
+Already, we can see how ```FDID``` vastly improves upon the fit of standard DID.
+Also of note, these results are in line with some of the synthetic control estimators from the ```mlsynth``` library.
+For example, [Robust PCA SCM](https://arxiv.org/abs/2108.12542) has an ATT of -708, and an 8 percent negative impact on the economy.
+The Factor Model Approach [by Li and Sonnier](https://doi.org/10.1177/00222437221137533) finds a -664 ATT and a percentage decrease of 7.5.
 I should note that this is _not_ meant to be a formal comparison of these methods, which would actually be quite interesting.
-However, it _does_ illustrate the fact that the standard parallel trends assumption invoked in the classic DID design may not always hold, and doing so may lead to nonsensical results; here DID suggests that the lockdown improved the economy, which isn't a very sensible position to take.
+However, it _does_ illustrate the fact that the standard parallel trends assumption invoked in the classic DID design may not always hold, and doing so may lead to nonsensical results; here vanilla DID suggests Hubei's lockdown _improved_ the economy, which isn't a very sensible position to take.

 It is my hope that in making my code public we can put more of these advanced econometric methods to use for real policy analysis.
 The benefit is not simply because they're advanced, but because they improve the accuracy of our estimates with a few simple adjustments to standard econometric techniques.
 This is an ongoing project; any feedback or comments are most welcome!